E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 ACL entries are processed from top to bottom.

-A broader permit placed above a more specific restriction can allow traffic before the packet ever reaches the intended deny entry.
+A broader permit placed above a more specific restriction can allow traffic before the packet reaches the intended deny entry.

-The ACL order was tested and then restored so that the required service rules were processed correctly.
+The ACL order was tested and then restored so the required service rules were processed correctly.

 ---